AAROC/aaroc.github.io/_posts/2014-10-24-DevOps-v0-0-3-Release.md

 However, as the activities become more complex, and require the integration of more and more tools, it becomes clear that "Just do it yourself" is not an option, and is what separates infrastructure from resources.

-We will discuss in this contribution, the case of deploying the services necessary to provide a [Shibboleth](http://www.shibboleth.net) identity provider with [ldap](http://www.openldap.org) identity database ldap backend.
-This is a very common setup which a community adopts in order to participate to an federation of services and identities.
+We will discuss in this contribution, the case of deploying the services necessary to provide a [Shibboleth](http://www.shibboleth.net) identity provider with [ldap](http://www.openldap.org) identity database backend.
+This is a very common setup which many communities adopt in order to participate to an federation of services and identities.
 By enabling trust between service providers (SP's) and identity providers (IdP's) via common policies in a federation, it becomes much easier to provide access to diverse services to individuals from various communities, at scale.
 Since trust is at stake, it is very important to deploy and configure these services, as well as enforce consistent policies, at the local level, such that by then simply exchanging metadata, these can be included in the federation.

-We consider the Catch-All Federation, which has been adopted particularly in the Sub-Saharan and Arabian context, and discuss here the development and design philosophy of an automated, distributed, collaborative tool to enable the execution of the deployment of these identity providers in the region.
+We consider the Catch-All Federation[^Catch-All-Federation], which has been adopted particularly in the Sub-Saharan and Arabian context, and discuss here the development and design philosophy of an automated, distributed, collaborative tool to enable the execution of the deployment of these identity providers in the region.

 # Development philosophy